mattsimoessilva/shopbridge_system-orchestration/docs/README.md

     └── README.md
 ```

-- The `services/` directory does not contain original code; instead, it links to external repositories via Git submodules.
+- The `services/` directory does **not contain original code**, but rather serves as a reference to external repositories via Git submodules.
-- Volumes are used to persist SQLite database files for each service.
+- Docker volumes are employed to **persist SQLite database files**, ensuring continuity of data across container lifecycles.

 ---

 ## Getting Started